Continually Updated Clinical Reference

 Toxoplasma gondii is a parasite that can be acquired congenitally via an acutely infected mother or ingestion of infected meat.
 Congenital infection occurs through transplacental transmission from a mother infected just before or during pregnancy to the developing fetus.
 The severity of congenital infection is highest when acquired during the first trimester of pregnancy, although the frequency of transmission to the fetus is greatest during the third trimester when contact of the maternal and fetal circulations is more likely to occur.
 Once maternal immunity has developed, it is believed that all future fetuses are protected from the development of congenital toxoplasmosis.

 Latent ocular toxoplasmosis may reactivate during pregnancy in the mother.
 These patients usually are treated in a similar fashion to patients who are not pregnant.
-However, because pyrimethamine is potentially teratogenic, spiramycin has been recommended as a safer and equally effective alternative.
+However, since pyrimethamine is potentially teratogenic, spiramycin has been recommended as a safer and equally effective alternative.
 The risk to the fetus of acquiring congenital toxoplasmosis in these cases is almost negligible.

-Miscellaneous conditions
+Miscellaneous Conditions

 Graves disease